 Supportive careIsolate the bird from the flock and place in a safe, comfortable, warm location (your own chicken "intensive care unit") with easy access to water and food.
 Limit stress.
 Call your veterinarian.

-Ashwagandha (Withania somnifera)2% of diet; immune enhancement and may enhance antitumor function of NK cells.YG Fulpagare; A Barua et al., 2013
+Ashwagandha (Withania somnifera)Added to diet for immune enhancement.
+May enhance antitumor function of NK cells.YG Fulpagare; A Barua et al., 2013

 Support